 If claiming RSS based CTU support or other CTU support, the following file is considered mandatory:

 - CTU letter of support.

 If applying following a Programme Development Grant, the following file is considered mandatory:

 The following file(s) are considered non-mandatory to submission; please number your files and attach:

-Supporting documentation, including logic models, flow diagrams, pictures, charts, letters of support (including letters to confirm support for funding NHS Support and Treatment costs), papers in press etc. No more thanfive separate files are permitted.
+Supporting documentation, including logic models, flow diagrams, pictures, charts, letters of support, papers in press etc. No more than five separate files are permitted.
 The total file size of all uploads should not exceed 6Mb (this includes the SoECAT form and Gantt Chart uploaded earlier in the form).
 Total file sizes larger than this may not be considered as part of the submission.
 All supporting documentation must be uploaded with a clear and concise filename description, preceded by a numbered ‘Appendix’ reference.

 Please provide the details of an administrative lead as a secondary point of contact for any queries relating to the application, should it be supported.

 NOTE: This person does not need to be a co-applicant.

 Please provide the contact details and job title of a person in the R&D office so that we are able to notify them of the outcome of this application including any associated feedback.